kubernetes-sigs/kueue/site/content/en/docs/concepts/workload.md

 When a Workload deactivated by Sequential Admission with Ready Pods is re-activated, the requeueState (`.status.requeueState`) will be reset to null.

+## Copying labels
+At Workload creation, Kueue has a functionality to copy labels into the Workload from the underlying Job or Pod objects.
+You can specify which labels should be copied by setting `labelKeysToCopy` field in the configuration API (under `Integrations`).

 ## What's next

 - Learn about [workload priority class](/docs/concepts/workload_priority_class).